FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

 On the proposal of Councillor Hourigan, seconded by Councillor Hogan,

-Recommendation No. 1 was agreed.---
+Recommendation No. 1 was agreed.
+---
 10

 **Recommendation No. 2**